 Haunted Hollow

-The entrance to Haunted Hollow from Mutiny Bay may be a little hidden, but passing the gargoyle at the entrance you know you've arrived when you reach the crypt of an old earl.
+The entrance to Haunted Hollow from Mutiny Bay may be hidden between Pirates Treats and the Battle Galleons, but passing the gargoyle at the entrance, you know you've arrived when you reach the crypt of an old earl.
 The crypt is cracked from side to side and you may feel compelled to take a peak, but beware its occupant may not be quite at rest.

-The lake is guarded by pair of Gargoyles, staring out over the eerily calm waters.
-And across from the hearse is the maiden's chamber but do you really want to pull aside the curtain and step inside?
+The lake is guarded by a pair of Gargoyles, staring out over the eerily calm waters.
+And across from the path is a small stone chamber, but do you really want to pull aside the curtain and step inside to meet the maiden within?

-Continue on past the maidens chamber and we come to a set of graves of some spirits with a musical talent, why not step forwards and hear how well they play, or take a turn to the left and begin the short climb up to the entrance of Gloomy Wood.
+A little way past the maiden's chamber, you come to a set of graves of some spirits with a musical talent, why not step forwards and hear how well they play.
+Alternatively, at this point you can take a turn to exit the Haunted Hollow - to the left a short climb will take to the entrance of Gloomy Wood, or to the right the path continues to Forbidden Valley.

 Attraction History